-- 23.3.5.1.1 However, if a pregnant Employee continues to work during the six-week period immediately preceding the expected date of birth, the Employer may require the Employee to provide a medical certificate stating that she is fit to perform her normal duties.
+- 24.3.5.1.1 However, if a pregnant Employee continues to work during the six-week period immediately preceding the expected date of birth, the Employer may require the Employee to provide a medical certificate stating that she is fit to perform her normal duties.
 If the Employee provides such a certificate, she may continue to work.
-If the Employee does not provide such a medical certificate within 7 days, or provides a medical certificate stating that the Employee is not fit to perform her normal duties, the Employer may require the Employee to commence Primary Caregiver leave. - 23.3.5.2 If the Employee is not the birth-mother and they will be the first Primary Caregiver, their period of parental leave must start on the date of birth/placement. - 23.3.5.3 If the Employee is the second Primary Caregiver, their period of parental leave must start immediately following the end of the first Primary Caregiver's period of parental leave. - 23.3.5.4 Primary Caregiver leave must be taken in a single continuous period (except keeping in touch days and any part-time Primary Caregiver leave taken in accordance with clause 23.3.2.2). - 23.3.5.5 Any paid Primary Caregiver leave must end before the child's first birthday (birth-related leave) or first anniversary of placement (adoption-related leave) unless the Employee is taking a portion of their leave at half pay in accordance with clause 23.3.2.3, in which case the end date will be extended accordingly.
+If the Employee does not provide such a medical certificate within 7 days, or provides a medical certificate stating that the Employee is not fit to perform her normal duties, the Employer may require the Employee to commence Primary Caregiver leave. - 24.3.5.2 If the Employee is not the birth-mother and they will be the first Primary Caregiver, their period of parental leave must start on the date of birth/placement. - 24.3.5.3 If the Employee is the second Primary Caregiver, their period of parental leave must start immediately following the end of the first Primary Caregiver's period of parental leave. - 24.3.5.4 Primary Caregiver leave must be taken in a single continuous period (except keeping in touch days and any part-time Primary Caregiver leave taken in accordance with clause 24.3.2.2). - 24.3.5.5 Any paid Primary Caregiver leave must end before the child's first birthday (birth-related leave) or first anniversary of placement (adoption-related leave) unless the Employee is taking 50% paid leave in accordance with clause 24.3.2.3, in which case the end date must be no later than 14 weeks after the child's first birthday or anniversary of placement.

-23.3.6 Secondary Caregiver entitlement
+24.3.6 Secondary Caregiver entitlement

-- 23.3.6.1 An Employee who is a Secondary Caregiver for the child is entitled to 20 days' parental leave at the Employee's Full Rate of Pay. - 23.3.6.2 An Employee may take both Secondary Caregiver and Primary Caregiver leave in relation to the same child; however, the Employee's entitlement to Primary Caregiver leave is reduced by the amount of any Secondary Caregiver leave taken by that Employee.
+- 24.3.6.1 An Employee who is a Secondary Caregiver for the child is entitled to four weeks' paid parental leave. - 24.3.6.2 An Employee may take both Secondary Caregiver and Primary Caregiver leave in relation to the same child; however, the Employee's entitlement to paid Primary Caregiver leave under sub-clause 24.3.2.1 or 24.3.3.1 is reduced by the amount of any Secondary Caregiver leave taken by that Employee.

-23.3.7 Taking Secondary Caregiver leave
+24.3.7 Taking Secondary Caregiver leave

-- 23.3.7.1 Secondary Caregiver leave must start no sooner than three months before the expected date of birth/placement and must end no later than three months after the date of birth/placement. - 23.3.7.2 Secondary Caregiver leave may be taken in a single continuous period or in separate, shorter periods.
+- 24.3.7.1 Secondary Caregiver leave must start no sooner than three months before the expected date of birth/placement and must end no later than three months after the date of birth/placement. - 24.3.7.2 Secondary Caregiver leave may be taken in a single continuous period or in separate, shorter periods.

-23.4 Notice and evidence requirements
+24.4 Notice and evidence requirements

-23.4.1 An Employee must give the Employer at least 10 weeks' written notice of their intention to take parental leave, including the proposed start and end dates.
+24.4.1 An Employee must give the Employer at least 10 weeks' written notice of their intention to take parental leave, including the proposed start and end dates.
 At this time, the Employee must also provide the following documentation to the Employer:

-23.4.1.1 Birth-related leave
+24.4.1.1 Birth-related leave